-Emmet Savage, CEO of investment software MyWallSt, wrote to The Balance via email, “Options differ from long-term buy-and-hold since they have an expiry date, and it’s this added dimension that drastically impacts the evaluation process.”
-One skill is knowing if a company’s prospects are excellent or terrible.
-Making a prediction on whether the market will agree with you before a certain date necessitates a completely different set of skills.”
+Emmet Savage, CEO of investment software MyWallSt, wrote to The Balance via email, “Options differ from for a long time buy-and-hold because they have an expiry date, and it’s an extra dimension that significantly alters the assessment process.”
+“One skill is knowing if a business’s prospects are excellent or terrible.
+Making a prediction about whether the marketplace will support you before a specific date requires a whole other skill set.

 How could this call option benefit you?
-If the price of ABC stock increases to $115 per share, you can buy 100 shares for $100 each (as stated in the options contract), and you’ll pay $500 in premium ($5 multiplied by 100).
+If the price of ABC stock increases to $115 per unit, you can buy 100 shares for $100 each (as stated in the options contract), and you’ll pay $500 in premium ($5 multiplied by 100).
 Even though 100 shares are worth $11,500, you could purchase them for only $10,000.
-As a result, you instantly get a $10 profit per share ($15 growth per share minus $5 premium = $10).
+As a result, you instantly get $10 profit per share ($15 increase per share minus $5 premium = $10).

-A purchase put option
+A put option purchase

 If a stock’s fundamental value is expected to decline, investors gain from purchasing a put option.

-Describe a naked person.
+Describe a naked put.

-How Do Packed Spreads Work?
+How Do Put Spreads Work?

 Spreads for bullish and bearish puts